 3. Candidate Experience

-Candidates have held the power in the U.S. job market for some time now, and while this might be about to change as unemployment rates soar, the candidate experience remains important.
+Candidates have held the power in the U.S. job market for some time now, and considering the most recent economic data on the labor market, the candidate experience remains more important than ever.

 After all, people are more likely to accept your offers if they have a positive route to hire; and reputation matters in the current market.
 For that reason, this is a key hiring trend you need to be on top of.